-Information and photographs of phenological events for the most important groups of species of the Level II plots can be found at the web page on phenology in the ICP Forests programme: http://www.metla.fi/eu/icp/phenology.
+Information and photographs of phenological reference stages for the most important groups of species of the Level II plots can be found at the web page on phenology in the ICP Forests programme: http://icp-forests.org/documentation/Annex/Pheno phases.html.
 This information can also be used as a guideline for monitoring other species.
 The photographs on the web pages may be printed and/or copied for internal use as field guides, however, without permission they may NOT be used for further publication.